When it comes to whiter teeth I am a bit of a sceptic about how and if whitening toothpastes and similar products actually work.

 If it was or is so simple, would we not be going around with pearly white smiles?

-Here are the key bits of information you probably with to know, but for the full review, continue reading.
+Here are the key bits of information you probably wish to know about AP24 toothpaste, but for the full AP24 review and our video review continue reading.

 Does it actually work?